HMS Audacious – Stuck a mine and sank off Donegal, Ireland – 27th October 1914

 HMS Audacious, built in 1912, was a King George V-class battleship and formed part of the Second Battle Squadron of the British Grand Fleet of the Royal Navy.

 While the vessel never got to actively engage in combat she briefly served as a wartime anchorage for training and gunnery practice before being stuck by a mine off the northwest coast of Ireland in 1914.

 On the 24th October 1914 while on exercises on the north west coast of Ireland she struck a mine laid by the German auxiliary minelayer Berlin.
 Several compartments including the engine rooms became flooded and the crew quickly abandoned ship and the vessel began to sink.

 Despite the serious damage inflicted by the mine and the subsequent sinking of the Audacious, there was loss of life was limited to one unfortunate soul.

 The site of the wreck, 18 miles northeast of Tory Island Co Donegal, has become a favourite diving location for expert divers.
-The ship lies at 66 metres below the surface and requires special training and equipment to withstand the pressures and challenges at these depths.
-Recently a Dutch diver got into trouble when diving at this site when he developed compression sickness.
-The man was airlifted to safety and has since fully recovered from the incident.
+The ship lies at a testing 66 metres below the surface and requires special training and equipment to withstand the pressures and challenges at these depths.
+Last year a Dutch diver got into trouble when diving at this site when he developed compression sickness.
+The man was airlifted to safety and has since fortunately fully recovered.